nuprl/TypeWeaver/ECOOP_AE_Submission_Document.md

 Please briefly describe how to get started with your artifact.

 - If you are using the VM:
-    1. `ssh reviewer@[REDACTED]` with password `[REDACTED]`, and extract `~/TypeWeaver-artifact.tar.gz`
+    1. `ssh reviewer@[REDACTED]` with password `[REDACTED]`. `cd` into one of the reviewer subdirectories, and extract the tarball with `tar xf ../TypeWeaver-artifact.tar.gz`.
     2. Run `make build` to build the containers.
-The containers on the VM are pre-built, so it should take a few minutes.
+The containers on the VM are pre-built, so it should only take a few minutes.
     3. Run `make micro` to run the evaluation pipeline on a single project.
        This should take 5 minutes, and checks that all the containers are working.
-        - Inspect the DeepTyper and LambdaNet results by running `less data/micro/*-out/top1k-typed-nodeps-es6/baseline/decamelize/index.ts`.
+        - Inspect the DeepTyper and LambdaNet results by running `less data/micro/DeepTyper-out/top1k-typed-nodeps-es6/baseline/decamelize/index.ts` and
+          `less data/micro/LambdaNet-out/top1k-typed-nodeps-es6/baseline/decamelize/index.ts`.
           InCoder is not expected to produce a result.
 Compare to the original JavaScript source by running
           `less data/micro/original/top1k-typed-nodeps-es6/decamelize/index.js`
     4. Recreate the tables and figures by running `make figures`.
 This will create `data/full/figures/` and take a few seconds.
         - Compare the generated figures (`data/full/figures/`) with the figures used in the paper (`results/figures/`), by running `diff data/full/figures/ data/results/figures/`.
 The tables should match exactly.
 The PDFs should match visually, but are not binary matches.

 - If you are using your own machine:
-    1. Download and extract the tarball.
+    1. Download and extract the tarball with `tar xf TypeWeaver-artifact.tar.gz`.
     2. Run `make build` to build the containers.
 This may take up to an hour and use up to 30 GB of space.
     3. Run `make micro` (or `make NOGPU=true micro` if you do not have a GPU).
        This should take 5 minutes, and checks that all the containers are working.
-        - Inspect the DeepTyper and LambdaNet results by running `less data/micro/*-out/top1k-typed-nodeps-es6/baseline/decamelize/index.ts`.
+        - Inspect the DeepTyper and LambdaNet results by running `less data/micro/DeepTyper-out/top1k-typed-nodeps-es6/baseline/decamelize/index.ts` and
+          `less data/micro/LambdaNet-out/top1k-typed-nodeps-es6/baseline/decamelize/index.ts`.
           InCoder is not expected to produce a result.
 Compare to the original JavaScript source by running
           `less data/micro/original/top1k-typed-nodeps-es6/decamelize/index.js`
     4. Recreate the tables and figures by running `make figures`.
 This will create `data/full/figures/` and take a few seconds.
         - Compare the generated figures (`data/full/figures/`) with the figures used in the paper (`results/figures/`), by running `diff data/full/figures/ data/results/figures/`.
 The tables should match exactly.
 The PDFs should match visually, but are not binary matches.

 We estimate that running the full experiments on the provided VM will take over 30 hours.
 Please see the README for instructions on running the experiments, as